-Prerequisites: AUB 117 (or AUB 217 or WEL 151), AUB 103/104, (or AUB 203/204)
+Prerequisites: WEL 110 (or WEL 151), AUB 103/104, (or

+AUB 203/204)

 Students will demonstrate the ability to properly operate hydraulic straightening equipment and will practice straightening techniques and straightening structural components in the collision repair lab.
 Students will be instructed in, and practice sectioning of, stationary mild and H.S.S. steel panels.
 They will also demonstrate their ability to replace door skins and/or quarter panels on live vehicles or replacement doors.